 Product Liability Consumers trust that when they purchase a product it will have been appropriately designed and manufactured without dangerous defects.
-Despite laws and regulations put in place by The United States Consumer Product Safety Commission to protect the public against unreasonable risks of injury associated with consumer products, instances occur where companies or manufacturers do not create inherently safe products that still find their way to market.
-When companies or manufacturers act in negligence or sidestep regulations causing injury or death, they can be held liable.
+Despite laws and regulations put in place by the United States Consumer Product Safety Commission to protect the public against unreasonable risks of injury associated with consumer products, instances occur where companies or manufacturers do not create inherently safe products that still find their way to market.
+When companies or manufacturers act in negligence or sidestep regulations, causing injury or death, they can be held liable.

 Defective Design

 Missing safeguards or elements that prevent misuse are examples of defective designs that can potentially cause injury.
-Locking lids on pressure cookers or blade guards on lawn equipment are examples of past defective designs that have led to a lawsuit.
+Locking lids on pressure cookers or blade guards on lawn equipment are examples of past defective designs that have led to lawsuits.
 Defective designs are often traced to the initial stages of product development.
 Lawsuits help hold manufacturers accountable for redeveloping safe products.

 Hidden Defect